 If possible, place the bags with raw garbage inside your cart, and those less likely to attract unwanted animals next to your cart.
 Squirrels and raccoons are attracted to strong smells, and will chew through plastic bags, and create a mess that you will have to clean up.

-City ordinance requires that your garbage cart(s) and recycling bin(s) be removed from the curb and placed behind the front line of your building by 7:00 AM the day after garbage collection.
+City ordinance requires that your garbage, recycling and organics carts be removed from the curb and placed behind the front line of your building by 7 a.m. the day after garbage collection.
 Carts not removed will be tagged and a notice will be mailed.

-If compliance with City Ordinance is not met, then we will move your cart(s) and/or recycling bin(s) to a location that is in accordance with City Ordinance.
-You will be charged $12 per cart, on your Utility Bill, for each cart that is moved.
+If compliance with City Ordinance is not met, then we will move your cart(s) to a location that is in accordance with City Ordinance.
+You will be charged $12 per cart, on your utility bill, for each cart that is moved.

 If you wish to order another cart, please call Solid Waste & Recycling at (612) 673-2917.
 An additional $5.00 cost per cart/per month for disposal costs will be added to your utility bill.

 Before ordering another cart, consider reducing your waste.
-Read more about Zero Hero.
+Read more about Waste Reduction.

 Each cart has a serial number and is assigned to a specific address.
 If your cart is missing, take a look in your alley to see if your cart was moved or placed at another house.
 If you find your cart at another location, go ahead and take it back.